survivejs/react-book/manuscript/06_react_and_flux.md

 ## Conclusion

 In this chapter you saw how to port our simple application to use Flux architecture.
-Initially it might seem like a lot of extra code.
-Flux isn't about minimizing the amount of code written.
-It is about making it understandable.
-Now that we have a clear separation between Actions, Stores and Views, it is much easier to navigate around and see what triggers what behavior.
+In the process we learned about basic concepts of Flux.
+We also learned to extract logic into decorators.
+Now we are ready to start adding more functionality to our application with less frustration.